 This itinerary will bring you through the heart of the town, onto its shores, its hiking paths, and perhaps even to another nearby town or island such as dazzling Capri.

-Day 1 – Positano’s Quaint Center
+Day 1 – Explore Positano’s Center

 Positano Center

 I recommend exploring the main streets of Positano (Viale Pasitea, Via Cristoforo Colombo, Via dei Mulini), getting lost in the colourful winding alleys, the beautiful arches of Via dei Mulini, and enjoying the local artisanal goods sold in the town’s shops.
-You can organise a walking tour if you would like to learn more about the history of the town.

 Church of Santa Maria Assunta